pass-the-salt/pts-tooling/cfp2sched/README.md

 ## Output:
   - the schedule will be written to the file: `schedule.md`
   - the individual md files for each talk will be written to: `talks/pid` (pid is unique id given by HotCRP, the URL of each talk is set to `/talks/pid`)
   - links to photos are set to: `/img/speakers/hotcrp-paperXX-picture-upload.[jpg|png]` where `XX` is the pid of the talk.
-If no photo given during CFP, the photo used is `neutral.png`.
+If no photo given during CFP, no photo is displayed.

 ## Author(s)
 - Christophe Brocas (@cbrocas)